martysweet/headless-render-api/README.md

 - Request Body: `{ "url": "https://example.com" }`
 - Response: `{ "statusCode": 200, "content": "<!doctype html>...</html>" }`

+Will return the HTML used to render the page after all network requests have completed.
+This will show the fully rendered HTML, including any dynamic content loaded via JavaScript.

+> Note: If you request an image directly, it will return the HTML for the browsers image page, not the image itself.

 ### `GET /health`

 ### `GET /metrics`